pigatron-industries/pigatron-industries.github.io/_posts/2022-02-27-Three-Body-Simulation.md

 $$\vec{a_{1}} = \frac{Gm_{2}}{r_{12}^3}\vec{r_{12}} + \frac{Gm_{3}}{r_{13}^3}\vec{r_{13}}$$

+### Euler method

+From Newton's equations, we can calculate an acceleration based on the positions of the bodies.
+We need to turn this into a velocity and a position and to do this we can use Euler's method for solving differential equations.
+It uses a series of time steps to calculate the positions at certain points in time.
+It is the simplest way to approximate differential equations but also has the largest error, which is proportional to the size of the time step used.
+It has to be applied once to get velocity and again to get position.

+- $$\Delta t$$ is the size of the time step.
+- $$\Delta v$$ is the change in velocity.
+- $$\Delta p$$ is the change in position.

+\Delta v = a \Delta t
+\Delta p = v \Delta t

+There are more accurate methods such as the Runge-Kutta method, but this is also more complicated and would require us to apply Newton's equation multiple times for each sample.

 ## The code

 We will use a vector class to store the various properties of a body and a Body class to store the current state.
 A Body has three variable properties; position, velocity, acceleratio and one fixed scalar property; mass: